Barkerprooks/udp-tunnel/README.md

 # UDP Tunnel

-A simple, no-dependancy python script to bridge two network ports together.
+A python script to bridge two network ports together.
+No dependencies required.
 Built for port forwarding games which commonly run on the UDP protocol.
 Tested with _Quake 3_ and _Project Zomboid_.

 ## Downloading